haum/pelican-flickrtag/README.rst

 Flickr Settings
 ---------------

 The following two settings are required.
 In order to set them up, you will need to set up a Flickr API key.
 You can do this by `creating an app on Flickr`_.
 If the blog is a personal blog, then apply for a non-commercial key.
-Once you've got your key and secret, add them to your `Pelican configuration`_.
+Once you've got your key and secret, add them apply `pelicanconf.py changes`_.

 ``FLICKR_API_KEY`` - The API key for your app to access the Flickr API.
 (Required)